 Every single year of his and child #3’s tween/teen years it felt right to continue with this co-op.

 This son has absolutely loved his years of participation in this homeschool co-op.
 He loved the classes and the things he’s learned, and he loved all the extra opportunities he was able to participate in.
-He went on a couple of humanitarian trips to Mexico, served as a youth leader in a local and incredible group called Heroic Youth, helped plan, organize, and run an event called Simulations Week for a few years, interned with the Eagle Forum at the state legislature for a couple of years, participated in Shakespeare plays, participated in ballroom and an amazing choir called Millennial Choirs and Orchestra.
+He went on a couple of humanitarian trips to Mexico, swam on the city swim team for a few years, served as a youth leader in a local and incredible group called Heroic Youth, helped plan, organize, and run an event called Simulations Week for a few years, interned with the Eagle Forum at the state legislature for a couple of years, participated in Shakespeare plays, participated in ballroom and an amazing choir called Millennial Choirs and Orchestra.

 He is currently working full time and preparing to serve a mission for our church.
 He has his sites set on going to a business college after his mission and studying entrepreneurship.

 Our daughter is still in her early teens and has been involved in the above-mentioned homeschool co-op for the past three years and absolutely loves it.
 While I thought we would be involved with this co-op forever, I was surprised to begin having different feelings about this at the beginning of this year.